overlookmotel/yauzl-promise/README.md

 `strictFilenames` is `false` by default so that clients can read these non-conformant ZIP files without knowing about this Microsoft-specific bug.

 When `strictFilenames`, `decodeStrings`, and `validateFilenames` options are all `true`, entries with backslashes in their filenames will result in an error.

+#### `supportMacArchive`

+When `true` (default), faulty ZIP files created by Mac OS Archive Utility can be unzipped successfully, despite being malformed.

+Mac OS Archive Utility creates such faulty ZIPs when either (1) ZIP's size is over 4 GiB, (2) any file in the ZIP is over 4 GiB compressed or uncompressed, or (3) number of files in the ZIP exceeds 65535.
+See [yauzl#69](https://github.com/thejoshwolfe/yauzl/issues/69) for more details.

+Handling these ZIPs does have a slight overhead.
+Also, in some *extremely* rare cases, it's possible it could also cause a valid ZIP to be mis-interpreted.
+So if you're sure ZIP is not created by Mac OS Archive Utility, you can disable the support for a very marginal performance improvement.

 ### `zip.close()`